divega/EntityFramework.Docs/entity-framework/ef6/managing-schemas/migrations/customizing-the-migrations-history-table-ef6-onwards.md

 ms.assetid: ed5518f0-a9a6-454e-9e98-a4fa7748c8d0
 caps.latest.revision: 3
 ---
-# Entity Framework Customizing the Migrations History Table (EF6 onwards)
+# Customizing the Migrations History Table (EF6 onwards)
 > **EF6 Onwards Only** - The features, APIs, etc. discussed in this page were introduced in Entity Framework 6.
 If you are using an earlier version, some or all of the information does not apply.